XSPA: Crafting Imperceptible X-Shaped Sparse Adversarial Perturbations for Transferable Attacks on VLMs: Related Work

 \subsection{Attacks and Robustness Studies on Vision-Language Models}

-With the rise of CLIP-style vision-language pre-training, robustness in shared cross-modal embedding spaces has become a central issue in multimodal learning \cite{radford2021_learning}.
-Prior studies show that adversarial perturbations can transfer across retrieval, classification, and generation through the shared representation space, and that large VLMs remain vulnerable in both classification-oriented and open-ended settings \cite{zhang2022_adversarial,guo2023_set,zhao2023_evaluating,cui2024_robustness}.
-Recent attack work improves cross-model transferability, unified cross-task design, and multimodal attacks under open-ended or illumination-driven settings \cite{zhang2025_anyattack,xie2025_chain,liu2025_gleam,zhao2025_one,rusia2025_when}.
-Meanwhile, robustness studies have explored certification, robust adaptation, training-free enhancement, and test-time tuning for VLMs \cite{wang2024_mmcert,schlarmann2024_robust,tong2025_zero,sheng2025_tpt,dong2025_improving}.
-Compared with these studies, we focus on a more constrained yet more interpretable threat model, asking whether a fixed X-shaped sparse perturbation under an extremely limited pixel budget can already break cross-task semantic alignment in VLMs.
+With the rise of CLIP-style vision-language pre-training, robustness in shared cross-modal embedding spaces has become a central issue \cite{radford2021_learning}.
+Prior work shows that adversarial perturbations can transfer across retrieval, classification, and generation through the shared representation space, and that large VLMs remain vulnerable in both classification-oriented and open-ended settings \cite{zhang2022_adversarial,author2023_set,zhao2023_evaluating,cui2024_robustness}.
+Recent work has improved attack transferability and unified cross-task design \cite{zhang2025_anyattack,xie2025_chain,author2025_gleam,zhao2025_one,rusia2025_when,li2026_transform,li2026_mpcattack}, while robustness studies explore certification, adaptation, and test-time tuning \cite{wang2024_mmcert,schlarmann2024_robust,tong2025_zero,sheng2025_tpt,author2025_improving,mirza2026_energy}.